Stewards' Terms and Conditions

 Caravan Park for Show Visitors

-There are limited number of places on the Association’s caravan site, situated on the Bucklesham Road, opposite the Showground, at a cost of £42.50 for the duration of the Show.
-Caravans must be on site by 9:00pm on the Tuesday- all caravans to be removed by the weekend following the show.
+There are limited number of places on the Association’s caravan site, situated on the Bucklesham Road, opposite the Showground for the duration of the Show.
+Caravans must be on site by 9:00pm on the night before first show day - all caravans to be removed by the weekend following the show.